Telekinesis: Subsets of telekinesis

-Notable claimants of psychokinetic abilities
+Notable claimants of telekinetic abilities

-There have been claimants of psychokinetic ability throughout history.
-Angelique Cottin (ca. 1846) known as the "Electric Girl" of France was an alleged generator of PK activity.
+There have been claimants of telekinetic ability throughout history.
+Angelique Cottin (ca. 1846) known as the "Electric Girl" of France was an alleged generator of telekinetic activity.
 Cottin and her family claimed that she produced electric emanations that allowed her to move pieces of furniture and scissors across a room.
 Frank Podmore wrote there were many observations which were "suggestive of fraud" such as the contact of the girl's garments to produce any of the alleged phenomena and the observations from several witnesses that noticed there was a double movement on the part of Cottin, a movement in the direction of the object thrown and afterwards away from it, but the movements so rapid they were not usually detected.

-Spiritualist mediums have also claimed psychokinetic abilities.
+Spiritualist mediums have also claimed telekinetic abilities.
 Eusapia Palladino, an Italian medium, could allegedly cause objects to move during séances.
 However, she was caught levitating a table with her foot by magician Joseph Rinn, and using tricks to move objects by psychologist Hugo Münsterberg.
-Other alleged PK mediums exposed as frauds include Anna Rasmussen and Maria Silbert.
+Other alleged telekinetic mediums exposed as frauds include Anna Rasmussen and Maria Silbert.

 Polish medium Stanisława Tomczyk, active in the early 20th century, claimed to be able to perform acts of telekinetic levitation by way of an entity she called "Little Stasia".
 A 1909 photograph of her, showing a pair of scissors "floating" between her hands, is often found in books and other publications as an example of telekinesis.
 Scientists suspected Tomczyk performed her feats by the use of a fine thread or hair between her hands.
 This was confirmed when psychical researchers who tested Tomczyk occasionally observed the thread.

-Many of India's "godmen" have claimed macro-PK abilities and demonstrated apparently miraculous phenomena in public, although as more controls are put in place to prevent trickery, fewer phenomena are produced.
+Many of India's "godmen" have claimed macro-telekinetic abilities and demonstrated apparently miraculous phenomena in public, although as more controls are put in place to prevent trickery, fewer phenomena are produced.

 Annemarie Schaberl, a 19-year-old secretary, was said to have telekinetic powers by parapsychologist Hans Bender in the Rosenheim Poltergeist case in the 1960s.
 Magicians and scientists who investigated the case suspected the phenomena were produced by trickery.

 Swami Rama, a yogi skilled in controlling his heart functions, was studied at the Menninger Foundation in the spring and fall of 1970 and was alleged by some observers at the foundation to have telekinetically moved a knitting needle twice from a distance of five feet.
 Although he wore a face-mask and gown to prevent allegations that he moved the needle with his breath or body movements, and air vents in the room were covered, at least one physician observer who was present was not convinced and expressed the opinion that air movement was somehow the cause.